 To join our community of 13,000 dedicated team members, visit texaschildrenspeople.org

 for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org

-We are searching for Manager Information Security – someone who works well in a fast-paced setting.
+We are searching for an Information Security Manager – someone who works well in a fast-paced setting.
 In this position, you’ll be expected to maintain performance within agreed upon service levels, manage and develop service, continuously improve the quality of service, and work with leadership to implement and retire services.
-You’ll coordinate successful resolution of technical, design, evaluation, problem and future planning of Texas Children’s information security.
+You’ll coordinate the successful resolution of technical, design, and evaluation problems, as well as future planning of Texas Children’s information security.

 Think you’ve got what it takes?